kh0wel/ydf/README.md

 ### `deploy [<settings-path>]`

-This command will deploy the framework loading the `.ydfrc` file and its resources.
+This command will deploy the framework loading the `.ydf.config.js` file and its resources.